Anti-Displacement Policies, Programs, and Positions

 NACEDA: Scale and Accountability

-We continually are faced with the numbers quantifying the need for affordable housing in our region.
-King County needs 156,000 affordable homes right now to ensure no one is spending more than 30% of their income on housing costs.
+Today, King County needs 156,000 affordable homes to ensure no one is spending more than 30% of their income on housing costs.
 At the same time, King County is composed of close-knit, diverse, rooted communities who’s needs and voices vary while their tremendous need for affordable housing is constant.
-The development community is wrestling with the tension of building to the scale we need to get to those 156,000 affordable homes while at the same engaging communities authentically and continuously.
-This piece uses reflections from leaders in the field as they find balance between building to scale and remaining accountable to the local community.
+The development community is wrestling with the tension of building to the scale we need to build enough affordable homes while at the same engaging communities authentically and continuously.
+This piece uses reflections from leaders as they balance building to scale and remaining accountable to the local community.

 NLIHC Tenant Talk: Gentrification and Neighborhood Revitalization, what’s the difference?

 Have other great anti-displacement resources?
-Reach out to Leah.
+Reach out to Patience.